Kings of the Angles: Legendary kings of the Angles

 According to Anglo-Saxon legends recounted in Widsith and other sources such as Æthelweard (Chronicon), their earliest named ancestor was a culture-hero named Sceaf, who was washed ashore as a child in an empty boat, bearing a sheaf of corn.
 This is said to have occurred on an island named Scani or Scandza (Scania), and according to William of Malmesbury (Gesta regum Anglorum) he was later chosen as King of the Angles, reigning from Schleswig.
 His descendants became known as Scefings, or more usually Scyldings (after Sceldwea).

 The Anglo-Saxon Chronicle derives the royal lines of the Heptarchy from a common ancestor, Woden, a euhemerized version of the Germanic deity, and said to be a descendant of the aforementioned Sceaf.
 The senior line of this genealogy was that of Mercia, descended from the rulers of the Angles.

-The historical Anglo-Saxon invasion of Britain took place during the 5th to 6th centuries.
+The historical Anglo-Saxon settlement of Britain took place during the 5th to 6th centuries.
 As historical records only set in the later 7th century, after Christianisation, reliable information on the royal genealogies only extend to what was then in living memory, to the early 7th century.
 Bede (Historia ecclesiastica gentis Anglorum), writing in the early 8th century, has reliable information on the 7th century, but is silent on the 6th.

 The genealogies extending into the 6th or even 5th century and thence to Woden are now regarded as fabrications of the later Anglo-Saxon period.